neeravkarani/notes/_posts/math/2024-06-17-linear-algebra.md

 ---
-layout: default
+layout: post
-title: "Linear Algebra Notes"
+title: "Notes on Linear Algebra"
 ---

-## Notes on linear algebra

 Linear algebra is the study of vectors and matrices.